Signedue/signedue.github.io/income.md

   <img src="buttom 5 male female dispossible income.png" alt="Buttom 5 Male and Female Disposable Income" width="80%">
 </div>

-The chart above shows the top 5 regions in Denmark based on disposable income for men and women in 2023.
-### Chart: Top 5 and Bottom 5 Regions in 2023

 The graphs illustrate the top 5 and bottom 5 regions in Denmark based on disposable and taxable income for men and women in 2023.
 The income is measured in Danish Kroner (DKK).